 When a cancer spreads to the bones, it’s called bone metastasis.
 It’s also called metastatic bone disease or secondary bone cancer, because the cancer didn’t start in the bones.

-Bone metastasis often means cancer has progressed to an advanced stage that isn’t curable.
+Bone metastasis cancer has progressed to an advanced stage that isn’t curable.
 But not all bone metastasis progresses rapidly.
 In some cases, it progresses more slowly and can be treated as a chronic condition that needs careful management.

 Bone metastasis may not be curable, but treatment may help people live longer and feel better.